- A Bit of Paid Advertisement

 1994: The online issue of Wired magazine begins selling banner adverts to marketers for a fee.

 1996: Double click (now a part of Google) starts gathering information about the effectiveness of paid advertisement.
-Moreover, enabling advertisers to adjust their advertisements mid-campaign.
+Moreover, it enables advertisers to adjust their advertisements mid-campaign.
 The popular payment technique was cost-per-impression (CPM).

-1999: The first auction and bidding mechanism for sponsored search advertisements were developed by GoTo.com this year.
-It received criticism since it cluttered up SERPs, and people started seeing ads irrelevant to their searches.
+1999: The first auction and bidding mechanism for sponsored search advertisements was developed by GoTo.com this year.
+It received criticism since it cluttered SERPs, and people started seeing ads irrelevant to their searches.

 2000: Google launches AdWords and immediately takes over the sponsored search industry.